genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 AI can analyze large datasets from surveillance, satellite imagery, and communications to provide actionable intelligence, improve decision-making, and enhance battlefield outcomes.

 **Threats:**
 Overreliance on AI in military strategy could lead to errors if the data or algorithms are flawed.
-The opacity of AI decision-making (the “black box” problem) poses challenges for accountability and trust in critical situations.
+The opacity of AI decision-making ("black box" problem) poses challenges for accountability and trust in critical situations.

 **Real-World Examples:**
 - **Intelligence Analysis:** Several defense agencies now use AI to process and analyze surveillance data, reducing the time required to identify threats.
 - **Simulation Systems:** AI-driven war games and simulations help militaries prepare for various scenarios, though a flawed simulation could lead to misguided strategies.

----

 ### Misinformation & Psychological Warfare
 **Description:**